-• A decrease to one third of the regular energy consumption between the new RATP workshops and the old ones, i.e. approximately 580 tCO2e GHG emissions prevented per year.

-• The entire project is part of an "Environmental approach to urban planning" implemented by RATP Group in partnership with the Ademe (French Agency for the Environment and Energy Management).

-Thermic Regulation (RT 2012): -30% targeted energy consumption for housing units.

-• Housing units are certified "habitat environment" and meet the requirements of eco-design.
-50% are social housing. • The project maintains employment of blue-collar workers in dense areas and the urban mix.
+- A decrease to one third of the regular energy consumption between the new RATP workshops and the old ones, i.e. approximately 580 tCO2e GHG emissions prevented per year. - The entire project is part of an "Environmental approach to urban planning" implemented by RATP Group in partnership with the Ademe (French Agency for the environment and energy management). - Thermic Regulation (RT 2012): -30% targeted energy consumption for housing units. - Housing units are certified "habitat environment" and meet the requirements of ecodesign.
+50% are social housing. - The project maintains employment of blue-collar workers in dense areas and the urban mix.

-PROJECT: NEW VEHICLES FOR METRO LINES

-Category 2 Public transport rolling stock renovation and renewal

-€150 million 76% new financing 24% refinancing
+OF RECYCLABILITY